We gaze upon the Failing Tower, our everlasting Vigil.

 During the Battle of Red Mountain, the members of the Second Council who became the fathers of Redoran came into battle on great war crabs, the greatest of which was the Skar, which died during the battle on the western slopes of the mountain.
 After the battle and after the proclamation of the Tribunal, the Redoran returned to the Skar to have their first council after the death of Nerevar.
 There, some who supported Sul Alandro split off, along with others from other old houses, and became the Ashlanders, while the rest formed what would eventually become the Great House Redoran.
 Over time, it took the form described on the previous page.

 Late in the end of the Second Era, the Tribunal closed Morrowind except for the holy sites.
 Redoran's only presence on Vvardenfell thereafter was protecting the Ash Face of Vivec at Gnisis.
-They dragged the body of the Skar to the mainland and put it either in the heart of Baan Malur.
 Since the rise of Dagoth Ur and the construction of the Ghostfence, the Redoran have consistently elected a Hortator as they continue to be at war with an active enemy.

 Nowadays, Bolvyn Venim and the War Council are face-to-face with Dagoth Ur, but have devised no way of halting his advance.
 Venim is essentially, and at some level consciously, on a suicide mission to Vvardenfell, with the Scarab-Chiefs of each Redoran March with him.
 The House Redoran is floundering without guidance or leadership.